datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 ### Practice

-To get more practice with these concepts, as we know they are not the easiest, we suggest you go practice at [try.github.io](https://try.github.io/levels/1/challenges/7).
+To get more practice with these concepts, as we know they are not the easiest, we suggest you go practice at [GitHub Learning Lab](https://lab.github.com/).
 Here you can practices your git commands and get feedback as to what you've done correctly and where you steered off course.
 It's a great way to get better at using git commands before you move onto the quiz!

 ### Slides and Video